ACA Impact on L&S Student Hourly and TE Employees

 - Receive “seasonal” exemption*.

-If you have a “seasonal” situation, please submit a request for a seasonal exemption to Diana Allaby.
+If you have a “seasonal” situation, please submit a request for a seasonal exemption to your HR Manager.
 The request must include duties of the position, approximate dates of seasonal employment and reason that it is seasonal work.

-To help monitor hours for student hourlies, campus has created a “ACA Student Hours Over 25” query.
+To help monitor hours for Student Hourlies, campus has created an “ACA Student Hours Over 25” query.
 You can find it in the Query Library under “Human Resources”.